juxor/afaq/markdown/secC9.md

 is even more to the story.
 When the Fed hits the brakes to slow job growth, it is not doctors, lawyers, and CEOs who end up without jobs.
 The people who lose are those in the middle and the bottom -- sales clerks, factory workers, custodians, and dishwashers.
-These are the workers who dont get hired or get laid off when the economy slows or goes into a recession."_ [**The Conservative Nanny State**, p.
+These are the workers who don’t get hired or get laid off when the economy slows or goes into a recession."_ [**The Conservative Nanny State**, p.
 31] Thus the state pushes up unemployment rates to slow wage growth, and thereby relieve inflationary pressure.
 The reason